nixhantb/Job-Leet-core-api/README.md

 ### Database
 Job Leet uses a MySQL database to store job-related data.
 You can configure the database connection settings in the appsettings.json file.

+### Features
+ - BaseAPIController
+ - BaseDBContext
+ - Input Validation
+ - Data Validation
+ - Database Migrations
+ - Endpoints
+ - Caching
+ - Loggers
+ - Authentication
+ - Exceptions
+ - SecurityHeaders
+ - RateLimiter
+ - Versioning
+ - Jwt Tokens
+ - Message Broker (RabbitMQ)
+ - Documentations
+ - CICD
+ - Unit tests

 ### Issues
 If you encounter any issues or have suggestions, feel free to open an issue [here](https://github.com/Nix-code/Job-Leet-core-api/issues)

 ### Contribution
 We welcome contributions to make Job Leet even better!
 If you'd like to contribute, please follow the steps [here](CONTRIBUTION.md)

-Supported with CICD GitHub Actions

 ### License
 This project is licensed under the [MIT License](LICENSE).
 Feel free to explore, contribute, and use Job Leet according to the terms of the license.